poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

 TestNG                          - For running testcases and generating reports,

-   As of now I have used Selenium with Test NG and POM,   Cumcumber BDD framework can also be used for this project
+   Note : In this project I have used Selenium with Test NG and POM.
+           Cumcumber BDD framework with Gherkin language can also be used for this project